Todd-Werelius/grunt-ensure/README.md

 ## grunt-ensure v0.1

->Validates that production files have associated best practice files which typically include Unit Tests, Documentation etc.
+>Validates that production files have associated best practice files which typically include Unit Tests, Documentation etc. beta features also include the ability to process templates that can update and create test runners and js tests skeletons for QUnit, JUnit, and Jasmine

 ## Installation
 This plugin requires Grunt `~0.4.0`